1News

-1News is the news service of the New Zealand television network TVNZ.
+1News (Note: Formerly stylised as One News) is the news service of the New Zealand television network TVNZ.
 Its flagship programme is the daily evening newscast 1News at Six; other programmes include morning news-talk show Breakfast, Te Karere, Seven Sharp, and Sunday morning political affairs program Q+A. TVNZ also operates a news website and app, 1News.co.nz.
 TVNZ's Chief News and Content Officer, Nadia Tolich, was appointed in April 2025.

 Broadcast from its Auckland studios, 1News' nightly 6pm bulletin is usually New Zealand's most-watched television programme and seen as influential.
 TVNZ operates bureaus in Auckland, Wellington and Christchurch and has foreign correspondents based in Australia, Europe and the United States.